bright/new-www/_posts/2018-02-08-microbenchmarking-on-android.md

 crosspost: true
 comments: true
 hidden: false
-tags: android java kotlin benchmark
+tags: [android, java, kotlin, benchmark]
 ---

 Since Kotlin becomes more and more popular, especially amongst Android developers (and it's [officially supported by Google](https://android-developers.googleblog.com/2017/05/android-announces-support-for-kotlin.html)), some people decided to compare its runtime performance with Java.
 After reading a few articles I wanted to test it myself and now I'm ready to share some of my observations and experiences.